Disabled Veteran (DV) License Plates

 An eligible applicant may obtain one free set of Disabled Veteran license plate(s).
 No specialty plate, transfer, processing, or replacement plate/tab fees are due; delinquent renewal penalty applies.

 An eligible applicant may obtain additional Disabled Veteran license plates.
-Additional plates shall be subject to all registration and personalization fees, including: Registration, Processing, Transfer, Replacement, Second Plate, Reservations, and Renewal penalty.
+Additional plates shall be subject to all registration and personalization fees including registration, processing, transfer, replacement, second plate, reservations, and renewal penalty fees.

 How to Apply for Regular Disabled Veteran License Plates

-To apply for Disabled Veteran license plates, you will need to submit:
+To apply for Disabled Veteran license plates, you must submit:

 - A statement from the United States Department of Veteran Affairs, no more than one year old, stating your disability is service-connected.
 The letter must be directly from the VA, not a veteran's hospital or clinic.
 A letter from an attending physician at a Veteran's hospital or clinic is not acceptable documentation of a service-connected disability.